 Capitalism is a social good and provides services to others.
 Selfishly working to make money means producing goods and services that others need.
 Even overpaid professions such as playing sport, or unpopular professions such as banking.
 This means that people can earn money and solve a problem for someone else.

 Capitalism promotes equality.
 This is the ‘American Dream’ idea that you may start out poor but if you work hard, you can be successful and rich.
-This is also know as meritocracy.
+This is also known as meritocracy.

 Capitalism fits well with human nature.
 Humans are naturally selfish, greedy and competitive.
 People that work hard are successful and outcompete their competitors, and are therefore rewarded financially.
 Capitalism also allows for other aspects of human nature such as altruism, patience and kindness.
 This is done through the creation of welfare systems and charities.